UNIVERSE-HPC/course-material/software_architecture_and_design/object_orientated/polymorphism_cpp.md

 ## Key Points

 - Class-based Polymorphism in programming languages allows objects of different classes to be treated as if they were the same type.
-- Classes can be made abstract by providing at least one pure virtual function, but you should remember the virual destructor, too.
+- Classes can be made abstract by providing at least one pure virtual function, but you should remember the virtual destructor, too.

 ## Full code sample for lession

-Here is working code for this lession that defines the classes and then gives an example of how to use them.
+Here is working code for this lesson that defines the classes and then gives an example of how to use them.
 You can also see this code in action, and play with it and run it, on [Compiler Explorer](https://gcc.godbolt.org/z/KoaoET9v9):

 ```cpp